Matt Duffy

-Matthew Michael Duffy (born January 15, 1991), nicknamed "Duffman", is an American professional baseball third baseman who is a free agent.
-He has previously played in Major League Baseball (MLB) for the San Francisco Giants, Tampa Bay Rays, Chicago Cubs, Los Angeles Angels, Kansas City Royals, and Texas Rangers.
+Matthew Michael Duffy (born January 15, 1991), nicknamed "Duffman", is an American former professional baseball third baseman.
+He played in Major League Baseball (MLB) for the San Francisco Giants, Tampa Bay Rays, Chicago Cubs, Los Angeles Angels, Kansas City Royals, and Texas Rangers.
 He played college baseball at Long Beach State.

 Early life

 Born and raised in Long Beach, California, Duffy grew up a Los Angeles Angels fan.
 Duffy attended Lakewood High School in Lakewood, California, where he acquired the nickname "Duffman".
 At Lakewood High School, Duffy was a two-year letterwinner and led the team to a 23–12 record and a league championship in 2008.
 He was a two-time all-state selection and a two-time all-league pick.
 As a junior, Duffy achieved a batting average of .409 and 28 runs batted in.
 He hit .380 his senior year with 34 runs batted in and 3 home runs.